joshhills/dsm-portfolio/docs/MODIFICATIONS.md

 ## Repository

 Pull requests may be made to the original repository.
-Only modifications to the initial theme in the form of optional feature extensions will be accepted.
+Only modifications to the initial theme in the form of optional feature extensions will be accepted by students.
 Make sure that tests pass, and that no personal information is included.

 ## Testing

 ## Feedback